The Godfather Saga: The Godfather Trilogy: 1901–1980

 Following the release of The Godfather Part III in 1990, Coppola, Barry Malkin, and Walter Murch edited the three Godfather movies into chronological order to make the film The Godfather Trilogy: 1901–1980.
 As had the earlier compilations, this film incorporated scenes that are not part of the theatrical releases.
 It was released on VHS and laserdisc in 1992; it has not been released on DVD, and is now rare.
 The total run time for this version is 583 minutes (9 hours, 43 minutes).
 There were reviews of this version of the film that were favorable.
 A Time review reads, "This trilogy has a novelistic density, a rueful, unhurried lyricism and a depth that, singly, the films could not achieve.
 Altogether glorious."

-Additional scenes

-Several additional scenes not shown in theaters were added to the Saga, Epic, and Trilogy.